LegendaryGuard/BFP/README.md

   - player monster's third-person camera has improved focus (similar to BFP's standard third-person view but scaled for giant characters)
   - `g_monster` cvar enables the monster/big monkey feature (that happened in the RC/beta versions)
   - available in the UI, maps marked as `monster` besides `oozaru` can be viewed in the UI
+- team last man standing has the following in-game differences compared to the original:
+  - players cannot switch teams after joining a team (on original BFP, the dead player -who was forced to spectate- can join during the match, that was against the rules)
+  - players cannot voluntarily switch to spectator after joining a team
+  - players attempting to switch teams/spectate receive centerprint messages
 - some cvars didn't save changed values after quitting the game that happened on original BFP (means that `CVAR_ARCHIVE` wasn't on them), but these are now applied on replica
 - file size differences between the QVM and the original BFP QVM can be quite significant
 - kiCharge, boostCost and blockCost cvars work differently